mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 - When the request is in-flight, the form is disabled.
 - The previous success/error message disappears as soon as the user clicks "Save" again.
-- The success and error messages have different style.
+- The success and error messages have different styles.

 So, it's a pretty good amount of functionality without having to write custom JavaScript for each form.
-I wish this is the way HTML had moved instead of requiring third-party libraries for such common functionality, but I'm happy that htmx is filling the gap.
+I wish this was the way HTML had evolved instead of requiring third-party libraries for such common functionality, but I'm happy that htmx is filling the gap.

 ## Wrap up